whyrusleeping/hellabot/README.md

 and without killing the first program (different nicks wont reuse the same bot instance), the first program will shutdown cleanly and the new one will take over.

+### Security

+Hellabot supports both SSL and SASL for secure connections to whichever server you like.
+To enable SSL simple pass 'true' as the third argument to the NewIrcConnection function.

+	mysslcon := NewIrcConnection("irc.freenode.net:6667","hellabot",true)

+To use SASL to authenticate with the server:

+	mysslcon.DoSasl = true
+	mysslcon.Password = "MyPassword"
+	mysslcon.Start()

+Note: SASL does not require SSL.

+### Passwords

+For servers that require passwords in the initial registration, simple set the Password field of the IrcCon struct before calling Start on it.

 ### Why?